The US faces the challenge of transitioning its energy away from fossil fuels, an undertaking that will require new energy infrastructure.

 Author Jeffrey McCoy first provides an overview of the ESA's congressional history by examining amendments made in 1978 and 1982.

-Public interest comment on proposed rule with the intended purpose of adding consistency in the disposal of Very Low-Level Radioactive Waste (VLLW).
+Public comment on proposed rule for consistent disposal of Very Low-Level Radioactive Waste (VLLW) to safeguard public interest.

 Our research suggests that establishing a clear process for how decisions about exclusion will be made will help improve transparency.